rwdavies/QUILT/README.md

 ## Quick start run <a name="paragraph-quickstartrun"></a>

-A quick start to ensure QUILT is properly installed and working can be performed using the following.
+A quick start to ensure QUILT2 is properly installed and working can be performed using the following.

 Download example data package, containing 1000 Genomes haplotypes, and NA12878 bams